Homemade Air Fryer Cinnamon Sugar Pop-Tarts

 Our family loves pop-tarts, but unfortunately they come at a high price and a high ingredient list.
 With me only working 5–10 hours per week, I've been into cooking and baking more than usual.
 I decided to make these cinnamon sugar pop-tarts and let me tell you — I made 8 of them and they were gone in one day (I wish I was joking) — that's how good they were.
 We already made them a second time.

-The icing on top of the pop-tarts is a homemade icing as well but with only 8 ingredients, it really was a simple breakfast/dessert/snack option overall.
+The icing on top of the pop-tarts is homemade as well but with only 8 ingredients, it really was a simple breakfast, dessert, or snack option overall.
 Although we made 8 pop-tarts both the first and second time, it may be more or less depending on how thin the dough is and how big or small you want to make them.

 • Difficulty Level: Easy/Intermediate